Swapping SIM cards and getting an error message on your phone? The “SIM not provisioned MM2” error is easy enough to fix, but what does it mean?

 Other SIM error messages might occur, depending on your situation.
 For instance, if the SIM card is locked to a particular phone, when you insert it in a new device you may see the “SIM not valid” message.
 Unlocking the SIM will let you use it in any compatible phone.

-5 Ways to Fix the “SIM Not Provisioned” Error
+5 Ways to Fix “SIM Not Provisioned” Errors

 1. Restart Your Phone

-It may seem unlikely, but simply turning off your phone will overcome the SIM not provisioned fault.
+It may seem unlikely, but simply turning off your phone can overcome the SIM not provisioned fault.

 2. Correctly Insert the SIM Card

 If the issue isn’t with the SIM card’s activation or the network, then it might simply be an ill-fitting SIM.
 This might be due to problems with the shape of the SIM itself or a badly designed SIM card slot (or caddy).